 For domestic flights, it competes with at times several airlines like United Airlines, Singapore Airlines, Delta Airlines, American Airlines, Southwest Airlines, and Malaysia Airlines.

-In the freight segment, the main competitor is Virgin who also has Toll Holdings’ Toll Air Express as the primary freight service provider for its domestic mainline service as well as Virgin Atlantic which assists with its international long-haul freight.
+In the freight segment, the main competitor is Virgin which also has Toll Holdings’ Toll Air Express as the primary freight service provider for its domestic mainline service as well as Virgin Atlantic which assists with its international long-haul freight.

 Marketing Strategy of Qantas Airlines – Market Analysis